Center for Responsible Lending: History

 The founders of CRL are Herbert Sandler and his wife Marion Sandler, founders of the Sandler Foundation.
-The Sandlers have been heavily criticized for their role in the 2008 financial crisis.
+The Sandlers have been criticized for their role in the 2008 financial crisis.
 Their financial company, Golden West, was one of the many banks to offer the adjustable rate mortgages that were blamed for the subprime mortgage crisis.
 The Sandlers' ties to the financial crisis were detailed by CBS's 60 Minutes.

-Martin Eakes, the current CEO of CRL and Self-Help, describes the mission of the organization as follows: "The economic problems we've seen in subprime lending came about through a narrow focus on self-enrichment among brokers, lenders and investors on Wall Street.
-We must redefine success to include the common good, and recognize that we are all enriched through sustainable lending that strengthens families and communities."
+Martin Eakes, CEO of the Center for Responsible Lending and Self-Help, has stated that problems in the subprime lending market were driven by a focus on self-interest among financial actors.
+He advocates for a broader definition of success that includes benefits to families and communities through sustainable lending practices.

+In 2023, CRL supported South Carolina legislation (S.910) aimed at limiting access to small-dollar loans.
+The bill faced opposition from free-market advocacy groups, which argued that it unfairly exempted larger financial institutions, including credit unions such as Self-Help, while imposing restrictions on short-term lenders.
+CRL has also drawn attention for its funding sources, having received over $3 million from the Foundation to Promote Open Society between 2018 and 2022, according to IRS filings and foundation reports.

+Martin Eakes

+Martin Eakes, founder of CRL, is associated with a network of nonprofit organizations that received over $500 million in federal funding through the U.S. Treasury’s Community Development Financial Institutions Fund (CDFI Fund).
+CRL has also received over $2 million in funding from philanthropist George Soros and more than $25 million from a foundation co-founded by a North Carolina couple identified by Time magazine as partly responsible for the 2008 financial crisis.
+Eakes is listed as the registered agent for at least 65 limited liability companies (LLCs) in North Carolina, many with similar names, such as Self-Help Investor III and Self-Help Investor IX, reflecting the organizational structure of the broader Self-Help network.

 Lobbying work

-An investigation by Politico revealed CRL had a heavy role in helping the Consumer Financial Protection Bureau (CFPB) draft new regulations on payday loans.
+An investigation by Politico revealed CRL played a role in helping the Consumer Financial Protection Bureau (CFPB) draft new regulations on payday loans.
 According to Politico, "The group regularly sent over policy papers, traded emails and met multiple times with top officials responsible for drafting the rule.
 At the same time, the group's financial services business, Self Help Credit Union, was pushing CFPB to support its own small-dollar loan product with a much lower interest rate as an alternative to payday loans."

-CRL opposed the Mortgage Choice Act of 2013 (H.R.
-3211; 113 Congress), a bill that would direct the CFPB to amend its regulations related to qualified mortgages to reflect new exclusions made by this bill.
-The CRL called it a "bill that would threaten the safety of home loans and leave consumers vulnerable to excessive fees."
-According to the CRL, the bill "would allow the fees from affiliated title companies to be exempt from the fee limits in the definition of a Qualified Mortgage."